 - Brand Demand: When people search for you, models treat you as known.
 (Kevin Indig, 2025)

-- Entity Clarity: Clear naming and positioning (“AI visibility platform for B2B marketers”) helps AI classify you accurately.
+- Entity Clarity: Clear naming and positioning (“AI model answer workstation for marketers”) helps AI classify you accurately.

 - Consistency Across Regions: Mismatched tone or pricing between markets confuses assistants.

-- Persona-Aligned Content: Pages that explicitly link role + outcome (“for CFOs who need reliable forecasting”) strengthen inclusion.
+- Persona-Aligned Content: Pages that explicitly link role + outcome (“for CFOs who need reliable forecasting”) strengthen Buyer-Journey + Use-Case Position.

-- Proof and Evidence: Reviews, benchmarks, case studies — proof beats claims every time.
+- Proof and Evidence: Reviews, benchmarks, case studies, the brand signals models pick up and reuse.
+Proof beats claims every time.

-Defining an ICP and running simulations won’t invent these drivers, but it reveals whether your existing proof actually shows up inside AI answers for your real buyers.
+Defining an ICP and running simulations won’t invent these drivers, but it reveals whether your existing proof actually shows up inside AI answers for your real buyers, and exactly which pillar is leaking.

-AI visibility drifts — models evolve, rankings shuffle, tone changes.
+AI visibility drifts, models evolve, rankings shuffle, tone changes.
 What you see monthly is history.
-Daily snapshots show what AI believes about your brand right now.
+The Trends Desk reads what AI believes about your brand right now, every day.

-- Catch sentiment swings early.
-Negative or neutral tone often precedes visibility loss.
+- Catch tone swings early.
+Negative or neutral framing often precedes Position score loss.

-- Spot competitor momentum.
-See when rivals climb in mention share or framing strength.
+- Spot competitor movement.
+See when rivals climb in mention share, ranking position, or framing strength, the Trends Desk ticker shows it the same day.

 - Detect regional divergence.
 Track when assistants change descriptions across languages or markets.

 - Measure proof impact.
-Watch how new content or schema updates shift inclusion rates.
+Watch how new content or schema updates shift Product Position scores per pillar.

-- Quantify AI Share of Voice.
-Know your visibility weight across ChatGPT, Perplexity, Gemini, and Claude.
+- Read your share of answer surface.
+Know your visibility weight across ChatGPT, Perplexity, Gemini, and Claude, broken down per Position pillar.

 Daily monitoring turns AI search from a mystery into a measurable reputation system.
-Instead of guessing, you see the feedback loop in motion.
+Instead of guessing, you see the feedback loop in motion, and the AEO Strategic Plan tells your team what to ship this week.

 Why Weekly or Monthly Isn’t Enough

 Think of it as brand observability: constant awareness of how AI assistants describe, compare, and rank you.
-It’s not just monitoring — it’s an early-warning system for your digital reputation.
+It’s not just monitoring, it’s an early-warning system for your digital reputation, with a per-pillar Strategic Plan response built in.

-TrendsCoded turns AI answers into a measurable visibility dataset.
-You define Ideal Customer Personas, attach motivators, and let the system run daily AI Answer Simulations for those prompt sets.
+The Trendscoded workstation turns AI answers into a measurable visibility dataset.
+You define Ideal Customer Personas, attach the outcome they want, and let the system run daily AI Answer Simulations for those prompt sets.

-- Read simulations like user research.
+- Read the Trends Desk like user research.
 Note framing, tone, and competitor proximity.
+Daily ticker shows rival gains, alternatives surfacing, and listicle drops in real time.

 Conclusion: Visibility as a Reputation Loop